-The project was anticipated by the Merced Wild and Scenic River Final Comprehensive Management Plan and Environmental Impact Statement (Record of Decision issued in February 2014), which called for further hydrologic impact studies to determine the effects of Sugar Pine Bridge “on the river’s alluvial nature.”
+The cooperative project between National Park Service (NPS) and the University of California Santa Barbara was driven by guidance in the Merced River Plan to evaluate the range of impacts to the Merced River through Yosemite Valley, to develop a restoration strategy in collaboration with stakeholders, and to provide specific guidelines and designs to implement restoration.
+The team was specifically asked to perform further hydrologic impact studies to determine the effects of Sugar Pine Bridge “on the river’s alluvial nature” as called for in the MRP.
 However, the effects of any single structure on a river can only be understood in its broader watershed context, because conditions well beyond the geographical limits of a single reach will exert profound influence on the river flow and its channel.
 Thus, the scope of this project extends to the upstream boundaries of the Merced River watershed, with particular attention being paid to the three river miles between Happy Isles Bridge and Sentinel Bridge.
 This stretch is among the most heavily visited areas of Yosemite National Park, where a variety of natural resources, cultural resources, and human impacts exist.
-The actions called for in the Merced River Plan are the drivers for this project: to evaluate the range of impacts to the Merced River through Yosemite Valley, to develop a restoration strategy in collaboration with stakeholders, and to provide specific guidelines and designs to implement restoration.

 Additional Information Related to Merced River Restoration Study

 Ecological restoration addresses the National Park Service (NPS) mission to allow natural processes to prevail, as well as protecting scenery and historic resources; it also addresses the goals of the Wild and Scenic Rivers Act by enhancing river free-flow, water quality and physical and ecological outstandingly remarkable values.
 Ecological restoration actions in riparian, riverine, and meadow habitats enhance the open, scenic quality which provides a sense of place for reflection and inspiration.

 In addition to the overarching ecological restoration goal, the following are specific restoration goals of the Merced River Plan: